pranomostro/script/README.md

 * lg [FILES]: line game, every none whitespace is translated to '_'.
 	Guess the programming language.
-* musconv: rename and restructure files to a certain standard, convert music files to flac, delete the others. requires ffmpeg und fds
+* musconv: rename and restructure files to a certain standard, convert music files to ogg, delete the others. requires ffmpeg und fds
 * must: compile a program with musl and tcc, not working yet requires tcc and musl